 Within the Forestry Commission there are good prospects for promotion based on experience across a broad range of work activities.
 Forest officers are usually appointed initially as technical managers or supervisors.
 For higher-level posts, full membership of the Institute of Chartered Foresters may be required.

 In the private sector there is no formal structure for promotion, and prospects vary depending on the size of the organisation.
-Because of competition arising from the limited number of vacancies, it may be necessary to begin as forest foreperson in order to gain experience.
+As competition arises from the limited number of vacancies, it may be necessary to begin as forest foreperson in order to gain experience.
 Geographical mobility is often necessary.

 There may be opportunities to work abroad.

-If you would like to know anything about Forest Officer that does not appear on Hotcourses, further information can be found below.
+If you would like to learn more about becoming a forest officer that does not appear on Hotcourses, further information can be found below.